ibm-cloud-docs/event-notifications/en-map-source-to-payload.md

 # Event source, Event types, and {{site.data.keyword.en_short}} payload details
 {: #en-map-source-with-notification}

 A source produces events of multiple types and subtypes.
 The format of the payload changes according to the requirements.
-It is good to understand the specifics of event types and the notification payload details before you begin sending or receiving the notifications.
-It helps you to validate and troubleshoot the notifications as well.
+Understanding the specifics of event types and the notification payload details before you begin sending or receiving notifications helps you validate and troubleshoot them.

 The following table links event types, subtypes, and the payload format details for each source.